-If you qualified for a Twenty-Year Service Pension, Deferred Pension, or Contributory Credit Pension even if you received a Contribution-Based Pension because the amount may have been greater, one of the following will apply upon your death:
+If you qualified for a Twenty-Year Service Pension, Deferred Pension, or Contributory Credit Pension-even if you received a Contribution-Based Pension because the amount may have been greater-one of the following will apply upon your death:

-If your Benefit Class is 4 or higher and you die before you receive 60 monthly payments, your surviving spouse will receive the balance of the first 60 payments in the same amount you were receiving.
-If you are not married and die before you receive 60 monthly benefit payments, a \$1,000 Lump-Sum Death Benefit will be paid to the first of the following:
+- If your Benefit Class is 4 or higher and you die before you receive 60 monthly payments, your surviving spouse will receive the balance of the first 60 payments in the same amount you were receiving.
+If your Benefit Class is 4 or higher and you die after receiving 60 or more monthly benefit payments, no survivor or death benefits are payable.

+- If you are not married and die before you receive 60 monthly benefit payments, a \$1,000 Lump-Sum Death Benefit will be paid to the first of the following:

 - Your dependent children

 - Your non-dependent children

 - Your parents

-- · Your brothers and sisters

-- Your estate

-- If your Benefit Class is less than 4, a \$1,000 Lump-Sum Death Benefit is paid to the first of the following:

-- Your spouse

-- Your dependent children

-- Your non-dependent children

-- Your parents

 - Your brothers and sisters

 - Your estate

-- If your Benefit Class is 4 or higher and you die after receiving 60 or more monthly benefit payments, no survivor or death benefits are payable.
+- If your Benefit Class is less than 4, a \$1,000 Lump-Sum Death Benefit is paid according to the Plan Document.